FelixMalfait/star-history/public/blog/how-to-use-github-star-history.md

 ![personal-token-copy](/blog/assets/how-to-use-github-star-history/personal-token-copy.webp)

-6. Go back to [star-history.com](/), and click **Edit Access Token**.
+6. Go back to [issue-history.twenty.com](/), and click **Edit Access Token**.
 Paste the token.
 (It's also where you edit in the future, when it expires and you'll need to generate a new one.)
-Hit **Save**, et voilà, the star history of all GitHub repos are at your fingertips.
+Hit **Save**, et voilà, the Issue History of all GitHub repos are at your fingertips.
 Simple as that.

 ![edit-gh-access-token](/blog/assets/how-to-use-github-star-history/edit-gh-access-token.webp)

-### How to embed a live star history chart inside your GitHub project [README.md](http://README.md)
+### How to embed a live Issue History chart inside your GitHub project [README.md](http://README.md)

 1. Click **Embed** below the chart.